Periodic sequence: Partial sums and products

+where $m < p$ and $k$ are positive integers.

 Periodic 0, 1 sequences

 Any periodic sequence can be constructed by element-wise addition, subtraction, multiplication and division of periodic sequences consisting of zeros and ones.
 Periodic zero and one sequences can be expressed as sums of trigonometric functions:

+One standard approach for proving these identities is to apply De Moivre's formula to the corresponding root of unity.
+Such sequences are foundational in the study of number theory.

 Generalizations

-A sequence is eventually periodic if it can be made periodic by dropping some finite number of terms from the beginning.
+A sequence is eventually periodic or ultimately periodic if it can be made periodic by dropping some finite number of terms from the beginning.
+Equivalently, the last condition can be stated as $a_{k+r} = a_k$ for some r and sufficiently large k.
 For example, the sequence of digits in the decimal expansion of 1/56 is eventually periodic: